Rebecca (Bic) Mainstone

 of Sandwell.
 More recent employment has included working with children in care and offering therapeutic interventions to young people residing in secure settings and young offender’s institutes, alongside those who were subject to serving court orders within their local community.
 Bic also has a keen interest in both the outdoors and creative therapy and believes children and young people thrive within environments that allow them the time, space and freedom to explore and address their own needs, whilst developing their personal interests.

 Having worked within several school settings during her career, our Community Support Worker Rachel has previously been employed as a substance misuse peer education officer and a learning mentor.
 She has held administrative roles within the community through a company called a4E which saw her working in a multiplicity of community centres and charity organisations such as women’s refuge, homeless shelters, Citizens Advice Bureaus, hospitals, drop – in centres for young people, substance misuse services, and mental health organisations to list but a few.
 Having worked extensively as a residential support worker throughout the Midlands with looked after children, Rachel is passionate about working towards a more inclusive society for children experiencing adversity and has considerable experience of working alongside children and young people with behavioural and learning difficulties.
-With a basic counselling qualification and a diploma in Social Science, Rachel recently achieved a First-Class degree in BSc Psychology and Criminology and is now studying a masters in Domestic and Sexual Violence (DSV).
+With a basic counselling qualification and a diploma in Social Science, Rachel recently achieved a First-Class degree in BSc Psychology and Criminology and gained a distinction for her masters in Domestic and Sexual Violence (DSV).
+Rachel is always looking for ways to best support her target client group and is currently piloting a new trauma informed model of delivery.

 Worzel is a registered AAT (Animal Assisted Therapy) dog and has been working with children and young people in a therapeutic capacity for the last 4 years.
 He is a fully insured working dog and never fails to bring a smile to those he meets.